-Texas A&M is releasing final admissions decisions this week for students who applied for Fall 2016.
+Texas A&M is releasing final admissions decisions soon for students who applied for Fall 2018.
 If you got accepted, congratulations!
 There are also several other pathways that might be offered:

 - Aggie Gateway to Success is a summer provisional admission program that gives students a unique chance to gain full admission to the university the following fall semester.